Connect with us

 Q&A with Dr. Kaye Bender, president of the American Public Health Association

-Dr. Kaye Bender is a Mississippian who has spent decades working in public health She recently retired and has back to Mississippi as executive director of the Mississippi Public Health Association.
+Dr. Kaye Bender is a Mississippian who has spent decades working in public health She recently retired and has come back to Mississippi as executive director of the Mississippi Public Health Association.

 Bender also recently assumed the presidency of the American Public Health Association.
 She is only the second Mississippian to hold the office.